-- The controller calls for Null when the Return Air Temperature decreases more than 1.0 C (1.8 F) below setpoint. - The controller stops the compressor and condenser fan. - The controller also de-energizes (closes) the liquid line solenoid valve. - The evaporator fans continue to operate (except when Economy mode is ON). - Compressor remains OFF for a minimum of 5 minutes.
+- The controller calls for Null when the Return Air Temperature decreases more than 1.0 C (1.8 F) below setpoint. - The controller stops the compressor and condenser fan. - The controller also de-energizes (closes) the liquid line solenoid valve. - The evaporator fans continue to operate (except when Economy mode is ON; CRR PS units only). - Compressor remains OFF for a minimum of 5 minutes.